Fees Free tertiary education

 Since 1 January 2018, fees-free tertiary education and training has been available to students with little or no prior tertiary study.
-Alongside this, increases to student support (both student allowances and loan entitlements) were implemented.

-It is recognised that impacts of the Fees Free Policy won’t all happen immediately.
+It is recognised that impacts of the Fees Free policy won’t all happen immediately.
 Some intended benefits might take several years to be seen, as changes in the cost of tertiary education affect learners’ plans and any extra participation flows through to increased attainment and movements from education to the labour market.
-The Fees Free Policy will continue to be monitored against the framework and further information will be published on Education Counts as data becomes available.
+The Fees Free policy will continue to be monitored against the framework and further information will be published on Education Counts as data becomes available

-Who participated in fees-free study in 2019?
+Who participated in Fees Free study in 2020?

 New fees-free learners